ibilalkayy/60-Days-Of-DevOps/Days/day23.md

       sudo usermod -aG docker $USER
       newgrp docker

-- If it is still not working recovering then visit this [website](https://linuxhandbook.com/docker-permission-denied/#:~:text=deal%20with%20it.-,Fix%201%3A%20Run%20all%20the%20docker%20commands%20with%20sudo,the%20Docker%20daemon%20socket%27%20anymore.) that will show you more ways.
+- If it is still not working then visit this [website](https://linuxhandbook.com/docker-permission-denied/#:~:text=deal%20with%20it.-,Fix%201%3A%20Run%20all%20the%20docker%20commands%20with%20sudo,the%20Docker%20daemon%20socket%27%20anymore.) that will show you more ways.

+- Visit this link [StackOverflow](https://stackoverflow.com/questions/65397050/minikube-does-not-start-on-ubuntu-20-04-lts-exiting-due-to-guest-provision) and it will show you the solution if you faced a problem.

 - Once the commands are executed successfully, you will get the following result.